 Black, white, gray, fawn, red, brindle

-Active families, adventurous souls, homes with large fenced yards, apartments with liberal dog amenities
+Active families, adventurous souls, homes with fenced yards, apartments with liberal dog amenities

-This large hybrid dog is the result of breeding the Great Pyrenees and the Irish Wolfhound together.
+This large hybrid is the result of breeding the Great Pyrenees and the Irish Wolfhound together.
 Great Wolfhounds can weigh up to a whopping 150 pounds, so they need a great deal of room to live and play.
-They can live in apartment environments if they can get outside for exercise every day.
-But they do best in households with large fenced backyards where they can freely run and play throughout the day.
+They can live in apartment environments if they can get outside for exercise every day, but they do best in households with large, fenced backyards where they can freely run and play throughout the day.